🔗 LinearSVM

 - The prediction for data point

-. - The probability of class
+ican be accessed withpredictions[i]. - The probability of class

-can be accessed withprobabilities(j, i)
+jfor data pointican be accessed withprobabilities(j, i).

 Classification Parameters:

-usage | name | type | description |
+| usage | name | type | description |

-single-point | point |
+| single-point | point |

 arma::vec |